jovalle/blog4j/content/about.md

 ![12u open-air rack](/images/technis-rack.JPG)

-Running all sorts of hardware and software with a focus on [Infrastructure as Code](https://github.com/jovalle/technis).
+Running all sorts of hardware and software with a focus on [Infrastructure as Code](https://github.com/jovalle/technis) for consistency, reusability, and version control.

-This rack was augmented with a bamboo top I put together to match the greater aesthetic.
+This rack was physically augmented with a bamboo top I put together to match the greater aesthetic.

 At times I wish for a closed-air rack.
 Maybe one of those fancy sealed ones with ample ventilation and noise reduction. 🤑

 From top to bottom:

-- R730xd running Proxmox mostly for a virtualized TrueNAS SCALE.
+- R730xd running Proxmox mostly for a virtualized TrueNAS SCALE (to be baremetalized).
 Hosts my perpetually growing collection of media, including photos, old movies/shows and tons of ISOs.
+Also serves as a backup destination for services in Kubernetes.
-- (MS-01 x3) HA Proxmox cluster with 25GbE networking via Thunderbolt, NVMe drives managed by Ceph and a production-grade Kubernetes ([Talos](https://www.talos.dev/)) cluster atop (among a ton of other VMs and LXCs distributed).
+- (MS-01 x3) HA Proxmox cluster with 2.5GbE ethernet, 10GbE SPF+, 25GbE networking via Thunderbolt, 2/3 NVMe drives
+managed by Ceph and a production-aspiring Kubernetes ([Talos](https://www.talos.dev/)) cluster atop (among a ton of other VMs and LXCs distributed).
 - 2.5GbE switch with a few SFP+ ports for max powaaaa.
 - Couple of Tripp Lite UPSes for power outage protection (up to 30-60min).

 Out of frame:

 - Raspberry Pi running network services (see [Stargate](https://github.com/jovalle/stargate))
+- UniFi gateway and AP

 Some services are exposed to the internet for access on-the-go and sharing with family and friends.